melfredroble/Evsu-ID-Card-Generator/README.md

 # Evsu-ID-Card-Generator

-Generate ID card for students of EVSU Using PHP and Javascript
+Generate ID card for students of EVSU Using PHP